About

 Photo credit: Eric Moschopedis (cleverly shot through his binoculars unbeknownst to me).

 I am currently located on the Confluence of the Bow and Elbow Rivers.
-It is situated in the very heart of Calgary, Canada on Treaty 7 land whose First Peoples I acknowledge with respect and gratitude for this marvellous place where I live and work.
+It is situated in the very heart of Calgary, Canada on Treaty 7 land whose First Peoples I acknowledge with respect and gratitude for being the original caretakers of this marvellous place where I live and work.
 This includes the Blackfoot Confederacy of Siksika, Piikani, and Kanai First Nations, Tsuut’ina First Nation and the Stoney Nakoda (including the Chiniki, Bearspaw and Wesley First Nations), as well as the Métis Nation of Alberta Region III.

 If you are at all interested in reading a few things I have to say about working on the river, please read the book Water Rites, a truly fantastic collection of art and writing about water edited by Professor James Ellis and a publication of the Calgary Institute for Humanities.